 Charles is the technical lead on project SAMi.
 Charles has a BS degree in Electrical Engineering and Computer Science from Tufts University.
 With 35 years of experience in hardware and software engineering Charles also has a proven track record in building and leading engineering teams.

-July 2014: New Therapy Grant Awards
+Spring 2014: New Therapy Grant Awards

 James Cloyd, PharmD